HOS Driver Electronic Logs & Trucking Hours of Service Rules in Canada

 When the system is down, business owners must find a way to remedy the situation as quickly as possible.
 Dialing into a customer service line just to be put on hold for hours on end is bad for business.
 After a customer service representative picks up the line, you may still leave with more questions than answers.
 Poor customer service is always an indicator that a company may not be the right fit.

 Back office staff and truckers must both like the solution equally.
 In the office, it should make it easier than ever to run reports through the portal and manage HOS for truck drivers.
 A few clicks of the mouse are all it should take to reveal important information about the company’s compliance and their time efficiency.
 Similarly, truckers should be able to understand their HOS and keep tabs on their hours to avoid violations.
-This should also help to reduce safety concerns for those who drive over and beyond their allotted hours.
+This should also help to reduce safety concerns as drivers will not go beyond their allotted hours.

 Many companies are not fully transparent with how much their system costs.
 Trucking companies are hit with unexpected fees for hardware, training courses, implementation, and more.
 To make matters worse, many ELD companies want to force you into long-term contracts that may not be beneficial.
 Be wary of companies who are not transparent with their pricing and who insist that you must sign up for two, three, or even five-year terms with them.